-Students seeking this degree should consult with advisers in the College of Education Academic Advising Center prior to each registration for detailed information regarding specific requirements.
-The following schedule represents a typical year-by-year progression toward the degree; however, students should develop their plans following semesterly consultations with staff in the Advising Center.
+Students seeking this major should consult with advisors in the College of Education Center for Student and Professional Services prior to each registration for detailed information regarding specific requirements.
+The following schedules represent a typical year-by-year progression toward the degree; however, students should develop their plans following semesterly consultations with staff in the Center.